1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 ---

-## 3.7 Note: Room Influence regarding the Room Temperature
+## 3.7 Note: Room Influence Regarding the Room Temperature
 *FHEM forum user "freetz" has decoded the model behind the "room influence" (parameter 750), so that the effects on the flow temperature became more clear.
 Thanks a lot for this!*
 His article as well as an Excel spreadsheet can be found here [https://forum.fhem.de/index.php/topic.29762.msg754102.html#msg754102].

 ---

-## 3.8 Retrofitting a LPB by using an OCI420 ClipIn
+## 3.8 Retrofitting an LPB by Using an OCI420 ClipIn
 If an OCI420 should be connected and used with a LMx controller, the installation and the connection must be made in accordance with the respective operating instructions.

 There are, however, a few key points that usually can't be found in the operating instructions although they are necessary for a successful operation.
 This mainly concerns the settings that have to be made for the LPB power supply.
 Furthermore, the LPB device address 1 with segment address 0 must be set and the setting as the time master has to be made.